YawLighthouse/UMG-Slate-Compendium/README.md

 - In current versions of Unreal Engine UMG widgets do not switch to volatile when animating.

 Why should I use volatile?
-> Honestly its not the answer everytime, what happens when you animate a UMG widget or change its visual state it will invalidate the widget for this frame and re-cache its new state until it is invalided again later on.
+> Honestly it's not the answer everytime, what happens when you animate a UMG widget or change its visual state it will invalidate the widget for this frame and re-cache its new state until it is invalided again later on.
 > Setting it to volatile will not invalidate or cache the widget, it goes through a separate code path for volatile widgets which is a case-by-case basis of improving performance.
 > Some avenues to use volatile for is by turning it on for a period of time and then turning it off when you no longer need it to be volatile.
 - Some reminders about using volatile: